 A yearly visit to the veterinarian is important to ensure your Sphynx remains healthy and well, progressing to bi-annual visits once your cat reaches seven.

 Are Sphynx cats hypoallergenic?

-No, the protein which causes allergies in humans is found in the saliva and sebaceous glands of all cats, including the Sphynx.
+No, the protein responsible for allergies in humans is in the saliva and sebaceous glands of all cats.
 Admittedly, due to the lack of hair, there is no shedding, but they still shed skin and peachy fuzz into the environment.